-Among the darkest passages in the journey of mankind was the Holocaust, a supreme example of genocide and blind prejudice, in which six million Jews and about two million others – Gypsies, Slavs, homosexuals, German clergymen and political opponents – were exterminated by the Nazis who ruled the Third German Reich from 1933 to 1945.
+Among the darkest passages in the journey of humankind was the Holocaust, a supreme example of genocide and blind prejudice, in which six million Jews and about two million others – Gypsies, Slavs, homosexuals, German clergymen and political opponents – were exterminated by the Nazis who ruled the Third German Reich from 1933 to 1945.

 Genocide, discrimination and persecution have gone on into this century in a number of countries, and the Cape Town Holocaust Centre is in the vanguard of the fight against these.

-Different sections of this Cape Town Jewish memorial cover the start of persecution in Germany, when Jews were forced to wear a yellow Star of David and Jewish businesses were destroyed, ghetto development, the fiendish "final solution", the extermination camps, liberation towards the end of the war, and the stories of survivors from Cape Town.
+Different sections of this Cape Town Jewish memorial cover the start of persecution in Germany, when Jews were forced to wear a yellow Star of David and Jewish businesses were destroyed; ghetto development; the fiendish 'final solution'; the extermination camps; liberation towards the end of the war; and the stories of survivors from Cape Town.

 The exhibits include photographs, films, artefacts and mementos illustrating life in the ghettos, and the full horror of genocide.

 Located on the first floor of the Albow Centre at 88 Hatfield Street, the centre has a mission to teach the young about the evil consequences of racism, and 'promote an understanding of the dangers of indifference, apathy and silence'.

 Although the theme is depressing, the exhibits are the result of really effective display techniques, and the experience is all the more moving.

 Tel: +27 (0)21 462 5553

 The Cape Town Holocaust Centre is in the Cape Town CBD and therefore easily accessible by road, bus or taxi.

 Sundays to Thursdays 10am to 5pm; Fridays 10am to 1pm; closed on Saturdays and Jewish Holidays.
 There are facilities for the disabled.